Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Introduction

-As shown in \Cref{fig:lead-fig}, we find that CST improves CoT faithfulness for \gpt on cue-based and model-based counterfactuals derived from logical entailment problems (SNLI).
+Empirically, we find that CST improves CoT faithfulness for \gpt on cue-based and model-based counterfactuals derived from logical entailment problems (SNLI).
 CST leads to \textbf{35 point monitor accuracy improvements on cue-based counterfactuals}, and it \textbf{improves simulator accuracy for generic, model-based counterfactuals} too, albeit to a lesser extent (2 points).
 Results hold across experiments using \gpt and \qwen models on the MMLU dataset \citep{hendrycks2020measuring_massive_multitask} as well as more process-based tasks such as logical entailment problems from SNLI \citep{bowman_large_2015}, ethical reasoning questions from ETHICS \citep{hendrycks2020aligning}, and legal questions from MMLU-Pro (the \texttt{professional\_law} subset) \citep{wang2024mmlu_pro}.
+Our central results are as follows: